-The investment performance monitoring is undertaken by the Board of the Manager.
+The investment performance monitoring is undertaken by the board of directors of the Manager.

-The nature of the investment is that the key determinants of performance only crystallise on the conversion of the Primary Assets to cash.
+The nature of the investment is that the key determinants of performance only crystallise on the conversion of the Primary Assets and Secondary Assets to cash.